kstrauser/spacewalker/README.md

 ## Examples

-Spacewalker comes with a commandline utility, `spacewalker', for running walkers.
+Spacewalker comes with a commandline utility, `spacewalker`, for running walkers.
 For example:

     $ spacewalker -w pyrandom hello